 When hiring internationally, the legal team must work in lockstep with HR.

 For example, legal needs to know if HR is looking to make an international hire so the legal team can start issue spotting and obtain a local expert before an offer has been extended.
 Now, depending on the size of a company and the company’s structure, the HR team’s practice may be to not involve legal in the hiring process.

 The HR team needs to be informed and reminded that if your company is considering an international hire there must be open and consistent communication with the legal team.

 To maximize effectiveness and mitigate errors, a clear process should be in place so that HR recognizes when the legal team’s counsel is necessary.
 Establishing a process in advance will ensure that the relevant stakeholders are on the same page and it will decrease confusion throughout the process.
 Companies have been forced to pay significant sums in severance pay because HR agreed to grant more seniority to a new hire in an employment contract without the knowledge that such seniority automatically increased the severance pay entitlement.
-If the legal team was consulted in the contract/ negotiations phase, such expenses could have been mitigated or avoided altogether.
+If the legal team was consulted in the contract/ negotiations phase, such expenses could have been mitigated or avoided all together.